-Phishing is an attempt to acquire personal information (such as username, password, or financial information) by impersonating a website or another person.
-Unfortunately, the internet is sometimes host to this type of fraudulent behavior.
+Phishing is an attempt to get personal information (such as a username, password, or financial information) by pretending to be a website or person.
+People with bad intentions can use the internet for this type of fraudulent behavior.

 Phishing behavior on GoFundMe includes contacting campaign organizers through their campaigns and posing as a legitimate donor, organization, or even as GoFundMe or a GoFundMe employee.